colmarius/flash/README.md

 Here we define two groups _frontend_ and _libraries_.
 We will be allowed to run commands on each of these groups.

-Whereas _aliases_ and _clone_ are two special configuration sections:
+We can also define two special configuration sections:

-- __aliases__: allows two save repetitive and long commands as aliases
+- __aliases__: allows us two save repetitive and long commands
-- __clone__: allows to define a base git URL from where projects in a group can be cloned
+- __clone__: allows to define a base __git__ URL from where projects in a group can be cloned

-With a flash configuration in your current workspace you are now set to run flash commands.
+With a valid `.flash.yml` configuration file set in your current workspace you are now set to run flash commands.

 Commands
 --------